sindhuja-tiwari/Predictive-Maintenance-Remaining-Useful-Life-Estimation/README.md

 Drop `.pdf`, `.md`, or `.txt` files into `copilot/manuals/` and run `python -m copilot.rag` (or `POST /reindex`).
 PDFs are parsed with `pypdf`.

-## Notes

-- Embeddings are local (no API key, no per-call cost); only the agent's reasoning LLM uses an API key.
-- The bundled manual is synthetic sample content — replace it with real OEM documentation for a production knowledge base.